• Skip to primary navigation

 Ingredients

-• 16 oz Trottole pasta
+• 16 oz Trottole or other spiral shaped pasta

 • 1 bunch broccolini trimmed and cut into bite-sized pieces